Atif8Ted/kafka_tuts/README.md

-# This repository contains the my learning notes for Kafka.
+# This repository contains  my learning notes for Kafka.